 To reach the desired astrometric accuracy, the optimum choices of the observing frequency, configuration, and time on target will depend on the properties of the target (spectrum, angular size, brightness) and should be chosen by the PI (see Section "a" below).
-Note that configurations C-9 and C-10 will not be available in Cycle 8 2021.
 Proposers of astrometric-type projects with the science goal of measuring a source's position are also encouraged to seek help via the Helpdesk.